Drop Nineteens: Overview

 For their second album National Coma, Ackell was tired of the band's constant comparisons to My Bloody Valentine and wanted to forge his own sound.
 Both Blondie keyboardist Jimmy Destri and Dinosaur Jr. frontman J Mascis were considered to produce the album, but neither worked out.
 The label had a difficult time choosing a single to promote it, ultimately settling on "Limp".
 Drop Nineteens played both the Reading Festival in England and Lollapalooza in North America that year, and opened for Blur on the North American Modern Life Is Rubbish tour as well as PJ Harvey's Rid of Me tour in France.

 Following the National Coma tour in December 1993, Zimmerman and Gilbert left the band, leaving Ackell as the only founding member left.
 The band broke up for good in 1995.

 In the late 1990s, Ackell and Koeplin recorded an album under the band name Fidel, which was never formally released.
 Kelley went on to front the bands Hot Rod and Boy Wonder, and performed as a solo artist with the Paula Kelley Orchestra.

 In January 2022, Ackell announced that the Drop Nineteens had reunited and would release a new album later that year.
 The band's reunited lineup features Ackell, Steve Zimmerman, Pete Koeplin, Motohiro Yasue, and Paula Kelley.
 On August 2, 2023, the band released their first single in 30 years, "Scapa Flow", and announced that their third album Hard Light would be released through Wharf Cat Records on November 3 that year.
 On March 28, 2024, the band released a cover of Lana Del Rey's "White Dress" along with the B-side "Heat", which Ackell said was "the last song Drop Nineteens will be releasing for a while, or perhaps ever."

 Drop Nineteens' first show in 30 years took place on April 17, 2024 at The Atlantis in Washington, D.C.

+Drop Nineteens released a new single "Fools" on October 16, 2025.
+They are currently working on their upcoming fifth studio album.